Search

 Why Use a Computer Vision API?

-For developers with limited knowhow of deep and machine learning, Computer Vision APIs or limited time.
+For developers with limited know-how of deep and machine learning, Computer Vision APIs, or limited time.
 Hence, computer vision APIs are products provided by computer vision companies that offer an accessible way to integrate image recognition capabilities.

 While computer vision engineers and extensive testing are required to build sophisticated and high-performing computer vision applications, the use of computer vision APIs provides a way to access AI vision without the need to write code from scratch.
-If you are looking for even faster ways to use Computer vision technology, I recommend reading our article about Low-Code AI Platforms for Computer Vision that provide visual editors with drag and drop interfaces.
+If you are looking for even faster ways to use Computer vision technology, I recommend reading our article about Low-Code AI Platforms for Computer Vision that provide visual editors with drag-and-drop interfaces.

-Cloud-based APIs provide developers with access to advanced algorithms for processing images and returning information about its content.
+Cloud-based APIs provide developers with access to advanced algorithms for processing images and returning information about their content.
 Usually, an image is uploaded or provided via an image URL to analyze visual content in different ways.
 Hence, privacy and security are important factors to consider when choosing to use a computer vision API.

 Also, since APIs usually involve client-to-cloud communication and data offloading, their use for real-time applications is technically limited and quickly gets expensive.
-For such, and applications that require to function even without internet connection (or temporary loss), you might want to consider on-device computer vision processing.
+For such, applications that require to function even without an internet connection (or temporary loss), you might want to consider on-device computer vision processing.
 Therefore, I recommend reading our article about Edge Intelligence for on-device Deep Learning and Computer Vision.

 Next, we will list and compare the top computer vision APIs one by one.